crilleaz/ElothOnline/README.md

 # ElothOnline
-ElothOnline is a Webbased (textbased) Dungeon MMO!
+ElothOnline is a Webbased (textbased) Dungeon MMORPG!

 # Features
 * Login